 Research Program

-Policy Relevance: Through these efforts this project will produce multiple actionable outcomes that include expanded Tribal forest stewardship on federal lands, a community-informed management prioritization framework, strategies to increase pinyon pine nut production in intact pinyon pine forests and planned resilience gardens, climate-adaptive reforestation recommendations, a monitoring network to identify priority management areas and provide current, forecasted data on pinyon pine nut production, and interdisciplinary training in field-based ecological research and participatory action research for Tribal partners, students, and postdocs to engage in a multi-faceted approach to conservation and provide the skill sets required for climate science and adaptation-related careers.
+Policy Relevance: This project is producing actionable outcomes including expanded Tribal forest stewardship on federal lands, a community-informed management prioritization framework, strategies to increase pine nut production, climate-adaptive reforestation recommendations, a monitoring network to identify priority management areas, and interdisciplinary training for Tribal partners, students, and postdocs.
 For more information, please see: http://pinyonjuniper.org/.

-Collaborators: Miranda Redmond (PI) - UC Berkeley, Gabrielle Wong-Parodi (co-PI) - Stanford University, Bishop Paiute Tribe, Big Pine Paiute Tribe, US Forest Service Rocky Mountain Research Station, Inyo National Forest, Sierra Business Council, Eastern Sierra Land Trust, Friends of the Inyo.
+Collaborators: Miranda Redmond (PI) - UC Berkeley, Gabrielle Wong-Parodi (co-PI) - Stanford University, Bishop Paiute Tribe, Big Pine Paiute Tribe, Washoe Tribe of Nevada & California, Bridgeport Indian Colony, US Forest Service Rocky Mountain Research Station, Inyo National Forest, Sierra Business Council, Eastern Sierra Land Trust, Friends of the Inyo.

 Funders: University of California Office of the President, Climate Action Research Initiative

-(3) Cultural Dynamics of Climate and Land Use Change in California and Nevada (2016-ongoing)
+Cultural Dynamics of Climate and Land Use Change in the American West

-Policy Relevance: There is an urgent need to better understand how new social-ecological configurations of diverse human, plant and animal communities shape each other.
-This work informs efforts to help rural communities navigating environmental change in the Anthropocene on socially and ecologically vulnerable rural landscapes in the US West through engagement with federal land managers, Tribal nations, and county/state government agencies.
+Policy Relevance: This work informs efforts to help rural communities navigate environmental change and the Anthropocene on socially and ecologically vulnerable rural landscapes in the US West through engagement with federal land managers, Tribal Nations, and county and state government agencies.

 Collaborators: Bridgeport Indian Colony, USDA Forest Service